opentelekomcloud/docs-next/docs/blueprints/by-use-case/ai/deploy-the-nvidia-gpu-operator-on-cce.md

   --version=v25.3.1
 ```

-Of course.
-Here is the updated section for your article with instructions on how to check for Multi-Instance GPU (MIG) support online.

 ### Multi-Instance GPU (MIG) - Optional

 [Multi-Instance GPU (MIG)](https://www.nvidia.com/en-us/technologies/multi-instance-gpu/) allows a single physical GPU to be partitioned into multiple smaller, fully isolated GPU instances.
 Each instance has its own dedicated resources, including memory, cache, and compute cores, making it ideal for running multiple workloads in parallel without interference.